JonathanGrossman/python_basics/10_functions.md

     print("This is a function!")
 ```

-The example above is a function definition.
+Commonly referred to as a function, the example above is really a function definition.
 The code defines what the function does.
 It is a step-by-step "blueprint" for what happens when you call the function.
 Notice that nothing happens in the terminal if you run your file with just the code above.
 It doesn't print `This is a function!`.

 Defining a function doesn't cause the Python interpreter to execute the code it.
 To execute the code, you need to call the function.
-Call a function by typing its name followed by `()`.
+Call a function somewhere below the function definition by typing the funnction name followed by parenthesis.

 ```python
 # example of a function definition